leslylopez43/assiggment_Flask/README.md

 ## Step 4: Deploy to Render
 Log in to Render.

-Click "Add a New Web Service" and choose "Static Site" for a Django project.
+Click "Add a New Web Service" and choose "Static Site" for a Flask project.

 Add New Web Service